 HANLON, James – Died 26 June 1940 at Casterton.
 James Hanlon was born in Dublin, Ireland around 1854 and his family set sail for Australia soon after his birth.
 He lived in various towns including Narrawong and Hamilton and operated a hotel at Heywood.
 By the time he was twenty-one, it was thought he must have held the record for the number of successful racehorses he owned or leased.
 James was always interested in horses and twice travelled to India with horses exported to that country.
 The first horses he raced were Paddy the Larrikan and My Lord.
 In 1878, James married Morgey Gooding Smith and they had four sons and two daughters.

 In 1931, at the age of seventy-seven, Jim walked eighteen miles between Casterton and Coleraine scaling hills like a “mountain goat”.
-He was in training for a veterans race over a mile at Mount Gambier on September 1931 in which James ran third riding Dutch Dull, beaten by a rider sixteen years his junior.
+He was in training for a veteran race over a mile at Mount Gambier on September 1931 in which James ran third riding Dutch Dull, beaten by a rider sixteen years his junior.
 His training feats made the Weekly Times on 3 June 1939.
 A race meeting about three years earlier was referred to.
 The jockey didn’t arrive for the ride, so James, then around eighty-four, put on the silks and rode the horse himself.
 In the year before his death, James prepared a horse called Furnival.

 Aside from racing, James was a Mason for over fifty years including past Master of the Portland Lodge No. 6.
 James’ obituary in the Naracoorte Herald of 2 July 1940, named fifty horses he was connected with during his life.